Nair photo

 Edited Volumes

-Citizenship, Belonging, and the Partition of India, Routledge, forthcoming in 2024.
+Citizenship, Belonging, and the Partition of India, Routledge, 2024.
 First published as a special issue of Asian Affairs, 53, 2, 2022

 Ghosts from the Past?
 Assessing Recent Developments in Religious Freedom in South Asia (coedited with Michael Kugelman), Routledge, 2022; Paperback, 2023.
 First published as a special issue of Asian Affairs, 49:2, 2018